Clarence Petty

-Clarence Adelbert Petty (August 8, 1905 – November 30, 2009) was an American Supervising Forest Ranger in the Adirondack Forest Preserve, a conservationist and an avid outdoorsman.
-He is best known for his advocacy supporting protection of the Adirondack Park.
+Clarence Adelbert Petty (August 8, 1905 – November 30, 2009) was an American forest ranger, conservationist, and outdoorsman.
+A Supervising Forest Ranger in the Adirondack Forest Preserve, Petty is best known for his advocacy supporting protection of the Adirondack Park.

 Petty graduated from Saranac Lake High School in 1925, struggling with mathematics.
 In the same year, he matriculated into the forestry program at the New York State College of Forestry at Syracuse University.

-Again struggling in college, he was given a job to teach the use of a transit theodolite and survey equipment, though, early on, he barely understood these instruments himself.
+Again struggling in college, he was given a job to teach the use of a transit theodolite and survey equipment, despite the fact that he initially barely understood these instruments himself.
 Teaching others helped Petty develop both a better understanding of surveying and a better appreciation for social interactions.
 He graduated in June 1930.

 One of his enduring legacies is the classification of land in the Park as either forest or wilderness; this classification determines permitted uses.
 In wilderness areas, motor vehicle access is very limited; snowmobiles, all-terrain vehicles, seaplanes, and motorboats are prohibited.
-The classification resulted in large part from his study of more than 1300 mi of rivers and streams, a project he undertook by canoe and portage in the early 1970s.
-He was in his 60s at the time.
+The classification resulted in large part from his study of more than 1300 mi of rivers and streams, a project he undertook by canoe and portage in the early 1970s, when he was in his sixties.

 Petty worked for the Civilian Conservation Corps during the Great Depression and served in the Navy as a pilot in the Pacific during World War II.
-He remained an active pilot and flight instructor into his 90s.
+He remained an active flight instructor at the airport in Potsdam, New York until the age of 94, and maintained an active pilot's license until the age of 96.

-He bequeathed his homes in Canton and Corey, New York, to the Nature Conservancy after his son Ed's lifetime tenancy.
+He bequeathed his homes in Canton, New York and Coreys, New York, (a hamlet in Franklin County) to the Nature Conservancy after his son Ed's lifetime tenancy.